bryancostanich/FountainSharp/README.md

 ## Usage

 FountainSharp can operate on an entire script, or just a portion and expects a string as an input and will output an in-memory representation as a `FountainDocument`.
-A convenience. that takes a Fountain-formatted string and outputs an HTML string is also provided.
+A convenience method that takes a Fountain-formatted string and outputs an HTML string is also provided.

 ### Parsing a Script